← Back to Search

 Study Objectives

-Outcome measures can provide a clearer picture of what you can expect from a treatment.
+Study objectives can provide a clearer picture of what you can expect from a treatment.

-Impact of NIMA matching on transplant outcome
+Impact of NIMA Matching on Transplant Outcome

 Trial Design

-1Treatment groups
+4Treatment groups

 Experimental Treatment

-Group I: All PatientsExperimental Treatment8 Interventions
+Group I: Cohort 4Experimental Treatment8 Interventions

+All subjects in this cohort will receive a minimal cell dose of 0.5 x 10\^7 total nucleated cells (TNC)/kilogram (kg) for the umbilical cord blood unit.
 Haplo-cord transplantation: All subjects will receive a conditioning regimen of chemotherapy prior to stem cell transplantation.
 No experimental drugs are used in this study, and the combinations of drugs that will be used in the conditioning regimen are combinations that have been used in the past.
 For the transplant component of treatment, subject will receive umbilical cord blood.
 The study involves transplantation of unlicensed units of cord blood.
 Therefore, these are considered investigational products.
 In addition to the umbilical cord blood unit, recipients will receive stem cells from a family member ( a haplo-identical donor).
 After collection and prior to infusion, these cells will be purified using a device called a CliniMACS CD34 selection device.

 Treatment